sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 ﻿<a name="HOLTop" ></a>
-# Continuous Delivery for Cross-Platform Mobile Apps using Visual Studio Team Services and HockeyApp #
+# Mobile DevOps 3 - Continuous Deployment and Beta Testing using Visual Studio Team Services and HockeyApp #

 ---

 <a name="Overview" ></a>
 ## Overview ##

-Continuous Delivery is the next step to good DevOps after Continuous Integration.
+Continuous Deployment is the ability for us to use the output from Continuous Integration to deploy to an environment, and Release Management matures this to orchestrate that deployment to multiple environments.
 Typically, this involves ensuring that the application infrastructure is in a good state and configured correctly and then deploying the application to that infrastructure.
 However, mobile apps present a challenge - you do not always manage or have access to the target infrastructure - that is, the mobile devices of the users.
 Getting packaged apps to users in a controlled and managed manner is not trivial.

 In [Module 1](../Module1-Xamarin), you covered developing cross platform mobile apps using [Xamarin](https://xamarin.com/).
 You learned about the project structure and Portable Class Libraries and saw how to unit test the core of the application.
 You then created a [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs.aspx) (VSTS) Team Project and committed the code into it.

-In [Module 2](../Module2-CI), you covered how to create a [Continuous Integration Build](https://www.visualstudio.com/features/continuous-integration-vs) in VSTS that queues a build to compile, test and package code for deployment every time a developer pushes code to the VSTS repo.
+In [Module 2](../Module2-CI), you covered how to create a [Continuous Integration Build](https://www.visualstudio.com/features/continuous-integration-vs) in VSTS that queues a build to compile, test and package a mobile app  every time a developer pushes code to the VSTS repo.

 In this module, you will learn how to create a Release to automatically release a new version of the app to users.
 To do this you will release the Android app through [HockeyApp](http://hockeyapp.net/) and Release Management in VSTS.
-HockeyApp is a Microsoft service that allows you to manage releases of your apps to beta testers, gather feedback and diagnose crash reports from your apps.
+HockeyApp is a Microsoft service that allows you to manage releases of your mobile apps to beta testers, gather feedback, and diagnose crash reports from your apps.

 <a name="Objectives"></a>
 ### Objectives ###